scott-anderson-wc/cs210pub/lectures/L21/web-hosting-etc.md

 ## SFTP

-If you need to move files, you can use SFTP.
+If you need to move files or fix permissions, you can use SFTP.
 Some sample commands:

 <div class="codehilite"><pre>
 cd